Skip to main content

 Learning Objective

-Once input samples are projected into a lower-dimensional embedding space, we can start using the Contrastive Learning Objective itself
+Once input samples are projected into a lower-dimensional embedding space, you can start using the Contrastive Learning Objective itself

 Maximize agreement between positive samples, minimize agreement between negative samples!
 Similarity can simply be Euclidean or Cosine depending on normalization of vectors